gavinanderegg/gavinanderegg.github.io/_posts/2026/2026-09-20-liquid-glass-in-270.md

 <img src="https://anderegg.s3.amazonaws.com/27.0-design/27-clear.webp" width="1093" height="524" alt="One last time in iOS 27's dark mode using clear Liquid Glass.">

 That said, I'm glad Apple offers an extra-clear mode for people who want that.
 I just wish I could also have a "clear but dark" mode like we used to have in iOS 26.
+I don't love that we now have a slider full of options for Liquid Glass, and every step is lighter than what we used to have.
+I don't think it's crazy to have a dark appearance for the glass material when in dark mode.

-Like I said, I think the 27 series OSs have improved the new design language overall.
-I expect the design will continue being refined, and I'm hoping Apple will let us have darker glass again.
-Overall, though, I think it says something that Liquid Glass needs all of these changes, tweaks, and options.
+I think the 27 series OSs have markedly improved the design, especially on macOS.
+I expect things will continue being refined, and I'm hoping Apple will eventually let us have darker glass again.
+However, the number of changes, tweaks, and options to this material showcases the challenge of working with translucent UI elements.
+As much as I love the refractive effects at times, I'm just not sure it's worth it.

 ---